JanLuetkehermoelle/chayns-components/src/react-chayns-contextmenu/README.md

  **Important:** You will need a bundler for the component styles.
 If you are not familiar with things like webpack or gulp take a look at our [chayns-React-ES6 Template ][1].
 The bundler **must** include the node modules, otherwise you will get an compatibility error.

+Note: To get the mouseposition when clicked you need to use event.pageX / event.pageY.

 ### Props ###
 The component got the following properties: